Technology changes faster than we can adapt

 As we get older, our adaptability to deal flexibly with (technological) changes decreases.
 Flexibility and knowledge that are necessary today to ensure the continued existence of a company.

 A good CEO obviously listens to his employees and will adjust his decision-making accordingly.
 But how can you decide on something you don't know or understand?

 Worldwide, the big retail giants are dying out en masse.
 Usually, there is a press release that the killing competition on the Internet has made it impossible for them to cope.

 If that were true, they should have responded in time.
 But that doesn't work with a dinosaur in charge who wants everything to stay the same.
 The E-commerce manager who could have made a difference years ago now works for a profitable online competitor.
-And his successor is trying to keep up with the competition with an immense pace of catching up.
-Without success of course, because it is already too late.
+And his successor is trying to keep up with the competition with a tremendous pace of catching up.
+Without success, of course, because it is already too late.

 Usually, however, it's not the competition on the internet that causes the giants to collapse.
 It's lack of technological innovation.

-Every day there are new developments going on that a company can take advantage of and that allow them to stay ahead of the competition.
+Every day new developments are going on that a company can take advantage of and that allow them to stay ahead of the competition.
 Startups benefit from this.
 The CEO who wants to keep everything as it is will lose his business.

 There is simply no time to make improvements with small experiments.
 As soon as the experiment has proven to be successful after six months, it should already have been fully implemented.

 The times of the rise of the Internet have ruined many businesses.